 Please note that the Law Library is no longer updating any state law reporters in print.
-The Law Library is keeping reporters from states besides Illinois on the 5th floor of the Library.
-Regional reporters and digests are located from call numbers KF35 .A7 (Atlantic Reporter) through KF135.S8 (Southern Reporter); state reporters and digests (if we own them) can be found with the non-Illinois state law materials (call numbers KFA through KFW).
+The Law Library is retaining reporters from states besides Illinois on the 5th floor of the Library.
+Regional reporters and digests are located from call numbers KF 35 .A7 (Atlantic Reporter) through KF 135.S8 (Southern Reporter); state reporters and digests (if we own them) can be found with the non-Illinois state law materials (call numbers KFA through KFW).
 See the map below for the location of the regional reporters and digests and state reporters in relation to the stairwell.

-The Key Number System sub-divides the law into over 450 Topics, which are broad legal issues, which are then further sub-divided into Key Numbers that are assigned to specific legal issues within the broader issue.
-Topics and Key Numbers are consistent throughout West's System - the same subject arrangement is applied to all cases from every jurisdiction, so that if you find a case from one jurisdiction that discusses a legal issue you are researching, you can use the Topic and Key Number for that isssue to find other cases from other jurisdictions that discuss the same issue.
-The "Searching with Topic and Key Numbers" guide (below) provides more detail.
+The Key Number System subdivides the law into over 450 broad legal Topics, which are then further subdivided into Key Numbers, which are assigned to specific legal issues within the broader Topics.
+Topics and Key Numbers are consistent throughout West's System; the same subject arrangement is applied to all cases from every jurisdiction, so that if you find a case from one jurisdiction that discusses a legal issue you are researching, you can use the Topic and Key Number for that issue to find other cases from other jurisdictions that discuss the same issue.
+The "Searching with Key Numbers" guide (above) provides more detail.

-West employs attorneys who read each case, identify the point(s) of law discussed, summarize the point(s) of law into a headnote (a paragraph summary of the point of law) using consistent legal terminology.
-Each headnote is then assigned to at least one Topic and Key Number.
-These headnotes will appear in a digest under the appropriate Topic and Key Number and at the beginning of each case as it appears in a West reporter.
+West employs attorneys who read each case, identify the point(s) of law discussed, summarize the point(s) of law in a headnote (a paragraph summary of the point of law) using consistent legal terminology.
+At least one Topic and Key Number are assigned to each headnote.
+These headnotes will appear in a West digest under the appropriate Topic and Key Number and at the beginning of each case as it appears in a West reporter.

-Therefore, headnotes act as the bridge between the Key Number System and cases: you can use the headnotes from a case you have and look for similar cases on the same topic; alternatively, you can start with the Key Number System, look up the subject by Topic and Key Number, and then find cases by reviewing the language of the headnotes you find.
+Therefore, headnotes act as the bridge between the Key Number System and cases: you can use the headnotes from a case you've identified and look for similar cases on the same topic.
+Alternatively, you can start with the Key Number System, look up your subject by Topic and Key Number, and then find cases by reviewing the language of the headnotes you find.

 To find a case in a reporter, you will need to know its citation.
 A case citation includes the name of the case, the volume number of the reporter containing the case, the abbreviation for the reporter, the first page of the case, and the year of the decision.
 For example: